×

 Construction Documents & Bidding

-The drawings & specifications are now finalized and become part of the builder's final bid and agreement with the owner.
+The drawings & specifications are now finalized and become part of the builder's final bid & agreement with the owner.
 In this phase the last touches are added to the drawings & specifications involving an intensive level of detail which is required for accurate construction & budgeting.
-There is an old adage that beauty is in the detail.
-We believe this is what sets our work above and beyond, and is also what protects the owner from missing information that can lead to omissions and budget overruns.
+There is an old adage that beauty is in the detail, we believe this is what sets our work above and beyond and it is also what protects the owner from missing information that can lead to omissions and budget overruns.
 Often detail is what is visible, like a baseboard style for example.
-However, detail also involves thinking through all aspects of the home including its hidden systems, such as heating & air-conditioning systems, sprinklers, etc. Often these are developed in the field, creating unexpected lowered ceilings for ducting, etc.
+However, detail also involves thinking through all aspects of the home including its hidden systems, which include heating & air-conditioning systems, sprinklers, etc. Often these are developed in the field creating unexpected lowered ceilings for ducting, etc.

 • Minimum duration*